Grayson County releases list of Sept. indictments

 Grayson County grand jurors this week returned indictments on charges that ranged from theft to aggravated assault with a deadly weapon.

-The indictments are formal charges and are not and indication of guilt.
+The indictments are formal charges and are not an indication of guilt.

 The following people were indicted: